Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 Model::tablename() methods.

-###Automatic escaping
+###Automatic stripslashes

-Model properties are automatically escaped when accessed directly.
+Model properties in string format are automatically run through stripslashes when accessed directly.
 To override this, call the properties method on an object, and access the properties from the resulting array.

 ###$model->render()